cabforum/smime/SBR.md

 # 1. INTRODUCTION

 **This is a pre-release draft of the S/MIME Baseline Requirements (SBR) and is undergoing active editing.
-It has not yet been balloted to to become a CA/Browser Forum standard.**
+It has not yet been balloted to become a CA/Browser Forum standard.**
 ## 1.1  Overview
 This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.

+An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of 1.3.6.1.5.5.7.3.4 for `emailProtection` and the inclusion of an email address in the Subject, an Rfc822Name, or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName extension.

 **Notice for Readers**

-An S/MIME Certificate contains a public key bound to an email address, and may also contain the identity of a natural person or legal entity that controls such email address.
+An S/MIME Certificate contains a public key bound to an email address and may also contain the identity of a natural person or legal entity that controls such email address.
 The key pair can then be used to sign, verify, encrypt, and decrypt email.
-An S/MIME Certificate can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of 1.3.6.1.5.5.7.3.4 for `emailProtection`.

 The CP for the Issuance and Management of Publicly-Trusted S/MIME Certificates describes a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted S/MIME Certificates.
 This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
 Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after DATE (the original effective date of these requirements).